Death Valley Series 2: Everything We Know So Far

 Death Valley Series 2: Plot, Cast, Release Date & More

 With its cosy similarities to other recent hits like The Thursday Murder Club, McDonald and Dodds and the ever-beloved Grantchester, it is almost no surprise Death Valley was an instant hit.
-According to the BBC, the Welsh comedy attracted the BBC’s largest UK overnight audience for a new scripted show in five years, while on BBC One Wales it remains the most watched comedy of 2025.
-As BBC Cymru Wales’ head of commissioning Nick Andrews says, ‘The numbers in Wales have been huge!
+According to the BBC, the Welsh comedy attracted the BBC’s largest UK overnight audience for a new scripted show in five years.
+As BBC Cymru Wales’ head of commissioning Nick Andrews said at the time, ‘The numbers in Wales have been huge!
 It’s lovely to see our neck of the woods providing both the bucolic backdrop and a cast of amazing characters who have the UK sitting on the edge of their seats week in week out.’

-Death Valley is available to stream on BritBox across the pond, where it is the platform’s second most watched show of 2025 so far.
+Death Valley is available to stream on BritBox across the pond, where it is was also a runaway success.

 Looking ahead to series 2, ‘I’m really looking forward to revisiting this unlikely duo with the brilliant Gwyneth Keyworth as they take on more crime solving escapades in Wales,’ Spall says.